Eptwalabha/erlarg/README.md

 Syntax = [string, int].
 {ok, {_, ["some", "extra", "arguments"]}} = erlarg:parse(Args, Syntax).
 ```
-Because the syntax is only expecting two arguments, all the others where added to the `RemainingArgs`.
+The parser will consume the two first arguments, the remaining argument will be returned in the `RemainingArgs`.

 > [!NOTE]
-> Having unconsumed argument does not generate an error
+> Having unconsumed arguments does not generate an error

 ### All base types
 The parser can convert the argument to more types than just `string` and `int`.